themadprofessor/rash/Readme.md

 # Rash
 ## A file hashing tool written in Rust

 Command line application for calculating the hash value of a file.
-Rash uses the [rust-crypto](https://crates.io/crates/rust-crypto) library, therefore currently supports
+Rash uses the [RustCrypto](https://github.com/RustCrypto/hashes) collection of libraries, therefore currently supports
 * md5
 * SHA1
 * Whirlpool